 - Talk with your child’s doctor before giving your child other drugs and natural products that may slow your child’s actions.

-- Talk with your doctor about drinking lots of fluids and other ways to prevent fluid loss.
-If you have a lot of fluid loss, you may have more side effects from this drug.
+- Talk with the doctor about having your child drink lots of fluids and other ways to prevent fluid loss.
+If your child has a lot of fluid loss, your child may have more side effects from this drug.